Ultimate Guide to the USMLE Step 1 Exam in 2021

 If you are a student or graduate of a medical school outside the US or Canada, to take the USMLE Step 1, you will first need to apply for ECFMG Certification.
 To be eligible for ECFMG Certification, your medical school must be listed in the World Directory of Medical Schools.
 You can apply online and the application costs $135.
 The process can take up to six weeks so it’s advisable to get it done well in advance of when you want to start studying for USMLE Step 1.

 How much does The USMLE Step 1 cost?

-Prometric also charges a $50 fee for examinees to change their testing appointment - there is a higher fee if you change your appointment five days or fewer before the test date.
+Prometric also charges a $50 fee for examinees to change their testing appointment within 31 days of their test date - there is a higher fee if you change your appointment five days or fewer before the test date.

-If you are an International Medical Graduate (IMG), it costs $940 to take the USMLE Step 1 with a minimum $160 surcharge if you’re taking the exam outside the United States.
+If you are an International Medical Graduate (IMG), it costs $975 to take the USMLE Step 1 with a minimum surcharge if you’re taking the exam outside the United States.
+This surcharge increased to $180 in 2021.
 There are also additional fees – some quite high – for changing the date or location of your exam, as well as translation fees if translation is required.
 You can see the full list of charges on the ECFMG website.

 Where and when can you take the USMLE Step 1 exam?

 Most cities in the US will have at least one testing center for the USMLE Step 1 – New York, for example, has eight test centers.
 There are also test centers in major cities in countries around the world.
 To find your nearest test center and schedule your examination, visit the Prometric website.
 It’s useful to note that the Step 1 exam is not offered during the first two weeks of January or on major local holidays.